Queen of Hearts (Once Upon a Time): In the Enchanted Forest

 Cora and Hook travel to the dry basin of Lake Nostos, whose waters held the power to restore that which was lost.
 Cora magically causes water to erupt from underground.
 Hook pours the magical ashes into the new lake, and a portal opens.
 Emma, Mary Margaret, and Mulan arrive and a fierce battle ensues over the compass.
 Hook gives Aurora's heart to Mulan as a ploy to even the odds.
-Mulan immediately leaves to restore the heart to Aurora, but gives her sword, which is powerful enough to deflect Cora's magic, to Mary Margaret.
+Mulan immediately leaves to restore the heart to Aurora which Mary Margaret tells her to, but gives her sword, which is powerful enough to deflect Cora's magic, to Mary Margaret.
 Emma bests Hook in single combat and knocks him unconscious.
 Then Cora renews her attack and declares her intention to give Regina Mary Margaret's heart.
 Emma interposes herself at the last minute, so Cora reaches into her chest instead.
 Cora mocks them, reminding them that love is weakness.
 But when Cora cannot pull Emma's heart out, Emma realizes that love is strength and a burst of magic comes from her and knocks Cora back.
 Emma and Mary Margaret take the compass and jump into the portal.

 Mulan restores Aurora's heart to her and frees her from the cell.
 Aurora then reveals that Cora told her that the soul of a wraith's victim can be reunited with its body and they agree to try and restore the soul of Prince Phillip.

 At Lake Nostos, Hook suggests that he and Cora use the lake to restore the petrified magic bean he took from the giant.